spagnoloG/kan/README.md

-i# 🌟 Understanding Kolmogorov-Arnold Networks (KANs)
+# 🌟 Understanding Kolmogorov-Arnold Networks (KANs)

 ## 📝 Summary: Introduction to Kolmogorov-Arnold Networks
 This repository provides foundational knowledge for understanding **Kolmogorov-Arnold Networks (KANs)**, starting with Bézier curves, B-splines, and their role in function approximation.
 Building on these concepts, it explains the KAN architecture and its applications in approximating complex functions.